CQCL/hugr/specification/hugr.md

     and the signature of the node (defined by its incoming and outgoing `Value` edges) matches the (type-instantiated) function being called.
   - `TypeApply`: has a `Value<Function>` input, whose type is polymorphic (i.e. declares some type parameters);
-    the node specifies some type arguments (matching those parameters) in the node weight;
+    the node specifies some number of type arguments (matching those parameters) in the node weight;
-    and there is  a `Value<Function>` output (corresponding to the type instantiation of the input).
+    and there is  a `Value<Function>` output (corresponding to the type instantiation of the input
+    - for a *partial* type application, i.e. with fewer arguments than declared type parameters, the output type will also be polymorphic).
   - `LoadConstant<T>`: has an incoming `Static<T>` edge, where `T` is a `CopyableType`, and a `Value<T>` output, used to load a static constant into the local dataflow graph.